 The kitchen is often the focal piece of a home.
 Although it can be seen as utilitarian, its aesthetic features shouldn't be overlooked.
+It is a room you likely spend quite a bit of time in, after all, so you might as well make it a place that suits your design preferences just as much as it makes for a good cooking space.
 After you've picked your appliances, found an accent rug, and chosen the perfect cabinets, it's time to consider the backsplash.

 Subway tile backsplashes have long been a go-to design element and for good reason.
-The glossy tiles are timeless and there is a wide spectrum of variations that can be made to match your personality and your home's décor.
+The glossy tiles are a timeless touch, and there's a wide spectrum of variations that can be made to match your personality and your home's décor.
 Branch out with new materials like marble or vary your layout with a herringbone or crosshatch design instead of the traditional horizontal stack bond approach.
-Take a look at these stunning kitchens for some much-needed design inspo.
+Take a look at these stunning kitchens with subway tile backsplashes for some much-needed design inspo.

 This dreamy kitchen is bright and fresh looking, thanks to its all-white motif.
 The subway tiles blend together without heavy grout defining each line.
 Achieve this look by laying tiles in a straight herringbone design.
 With an all-white backsplash, you can feel free to play with different designs that will hardly be noticeable.